MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/where-to-run/terminal.md

 Voila!
 You have created your very first node based hello world program.

 > NOTE:
 > Read about [nodemon](https://www.npmjs.com/package/nodemon).
-If you want run the program everytime you do a change.
+If you want run the program anytime you do a change.